GoogleCloudPlatform/cloud-for-marketing/marketing-analytics/predicting/future-customer-value-segments/README.md

 * Go to the Cloud Dataflow page
 * Click `+ Create Job From Template`
 * Give the job a name and select `Custom Template` under `Cloud Dataflow template`
-* Insert the Template GCS path (`<your_pipeline_bucket_name>/templates/Future-Customer-Value-Segments` or the public template `gs://future-customer-value-segments/templates/Future-Customer-Value-Segments`)
+* Insert the GCS path of the pipeline template version to use (e.g. for BigQuery version `<your_pipeline_bucket_name>/templates/FoCVS-bq` or the public template `gs://future-customer-value-segments/templates/FoCVS-bq`)
 * Fill the Required Parameters
 * Expand the "Optional Parameters" section if needed